 Step #3 Unplug and focus

 Shut those phones off!
 No computer.
 No radio.
 No television.

 Just think, a made bed can quickly end up in a completely decluttered room!

 Step #4 Dress the part

-I find that if I am in sneakers and dressed to work I will do much better at getting things done.
+If I am in sneakers and dressed to work, I will do much better at getting things done.
 Don’t trick yourself into thinking you can be just as productive in slippers and PJs.

 Dress without distractions.
 Dress the part and get more done.